kctffs/mildew-detection-in-cherry-leaves/README.md

-### Heroku has not deployed my final project as there is a problem with the 'slug'.
-As there was no education on this in the modules I was unaware of the complications this could bring and tried to research myself however, as there is strict time on this project and I could not find a relatable solution, there is no live site eventhough it performs.
-Struggling with the scenario, reading on stack that I was to clear files therefore, I had removed a few photos thinking tha would help but to no avail.
-As stated before, this is new territory and was quite overwhelmed given the time left that I have no solution.
+### This project was not deployed through Heroku as there is a problem with the slug size.
+After being assisted by the tutor team and advised to deploy by [Render](https://render.com/) I will provide the appropriate details regarding that site.

 # Mildew Detection in Cherry Leaves.